madbranx/CARD_Project/README.md

 In the current state the radial dispersion leads to numerical problems when solving and is therefore currently commented out in FixedbedReactor.py

-The following packaged are needed to run the code:\
+The following packages are needed to run the code:\
 casadi 3.6.7 \
 matplotlib 3.10.0\
 numpy 2.2.2\